SeanLuis/rest-data-validator/README.md

 By using `ClassValidator`, developers can define a clear, declarative validation schema directly within their class models, improving maintainability, readability, and reducing the likelihood of invalid data being processed by the application.

-# StringValidator Decorator
+# String Decorator

-The `StringValidator` decorator is used to apply validations to string properties within classes in TypeScript, ensuring that data meets certain specified criteria before being processed or stored.
+The `String` decorator is used to apply validations to string properties within classes in TypeScript, ensuring that data meets certain specified criteria before being processed or stored.

 ## Properties